eszuszu/imbui/README.md

   - perform background network fetch to update the persistent storage and in-memory cache, design around this to reduce/remove data sync complexity and hydration issues

 ## More on Data Persistence and Refreshing *to-implement*
-  - `localStorage`: persistent user pref, cached data that can be stale, maybe full app state?
+  - `localStorage`: persistent user pref, cached data that can be stale, maybe full app state (theme, small state)?
   - `sessionStorage`: ephemeral state that persists across *tab refreshes* but not closing, reopening, or other finangling of the browser. current scroll position in a feed, temporary form data, other widget up funsy data.
 Later, user sessions
   - *URL Search Params* filters, search queries, currently viewed entry's ID.
 "Bookmarkable" state, state is rehaydrated when page loads.
   - *app initialization* needs to check `localStorage` or `sessionStorage` for saved state.
 When state changes, *debounce* any writes to `localStorage`.